 - 1/2 teaspoon freshly ground black pepper

-- 3 or 4 shakes hot sauce
+- 3 or 4 shakes store-bought or homemade hot sauce

-- 2 tablespoons coarsely chopped fresh flat-leaf parsley
+- 2 tablespoons coarsely chopped flat-leaf parsley leaves

-- 2 tablespoons coarsely chopped fresh mint
+- 2 tablespoons coarsely chopped mint leaves

 - 2 tablespoons fresh bread crumbs